malouro/advent-of-code-typescript/README.md

 **Pre-reqs:**

 - Requries a `AOC_SECRET` token.
-  1. Authenticate on the AoC site, and examine the session token from the browser devtools network tab (looks like `session="TOKEN HERE"`) in the request headers.
+  1. Authenticate on the AoC site, and examine the session token from the browser devtools network tab (looks like `session="TOKEN HERE"`), in the cookies section.
   2. Add this token into a `.env` file, or pass as an env variable.
-  3. Now you can run any of the `yarn cli` commands. 🙂
+  3. Now you can run any of the `npm run cli` commands. 🙂

 **Additionally:**